Payment Webhooks

 • Send confirmation emails on payment.completed

-• Send retry prompts on payment.failed (if retry suppression is not enabled)
+• Send retry prompts on payment.failed (if retry is enabled for the payment)

 • Send subscription confirmation on standing_order.created